Rroxyy/Depth-To-Particle-Unity-Renderer-Feature/README.md

 # ✨ Depth-To-Particle Unity Renderer Feature

-A custom rendering feature based on URP in Unity that converts depth maps into particle effects.
+A custom rendering feature based on URP in Unity that converts a **custom-rendered depth map** into particle effects.

 ---